mingyu110/Serverless-Bedrock-Chatbot/serverless-bedrock-chat/README.md

 ### Use
 Check your email for a welcome email from Cognito with a temporary password.

-Then you can navidate to the CloudFront domain that was created by the CloudFormation stack, enter your email address and password and start to use the application.
+Then you can navigate to the CloudFront domain that was created by the CloudFormation stack, enter your email address and password and start to use the application.

 ![Screengrab](images/screengrab.gif)